Digitisation and deep scientific indexing of manuscripts of the Bibliotheca Amploniana in the Erfurt University Library

 The continuing strong interest of the scientific community in the collection as well as significant finds from more recent times (e.g. unknown texts of the Church Father Augustine in 2008) make it essential to now edit the Amploniana according to the standards of the 21st century, i.e. through complete digitisation and scientific cataloguing.

-In a three-year (2019-2022) cooperation DFG-project between the University Library of Erfurt and the Manuscript Centre Leipzig, which has been running since October 2019 and is funded by the German Research Foundation (DFG), 317 of the manuscripts are being digitised by Erfurt University Library of Erfurt and made accessible in the "Digital Historical Library Erfurt/Gotha" provided by the Thuringian University and State Library Jena (ThULB) (for the individual manuscripts, see the scope extend of digitisation below).
+In a cooperative project between the UB Erfurt and the Manuscript Center Leipzig, which has been running since October 2019 and is funded by the German Research Foundation (DFG), the manuscripts are being digitised by the UB Erfurt and made accessible in the "Digital Historical Library" provided by the Thuringian University and State Library Jena (ThULB) (for the individual manuscripts, see below Scope of Digitization).

 Project in the database of research projects at the University of Erfurt